tomaskraus/includio/README.md

    The First Example:

    Santa is coming,
      Ho ho,
      Ho ho ho...
     Santa is almost here!
       Ho ho,
       Ho ho ho...
    ```

-**Note:** in the resulting `README.md` file, the content of the `assets/hello.ts` file inserted is aligned the same way as the directive line in `README.template.md`.
+**Note:** in the resulting `santa.txt` file, the content of the `assets/refrain.txt` inserted file is aligned the same way as those directive lines in `santa.template.txt`.

 ## Example 2: partial insertion